syedanida/ansible-webserver-project/README.md

 Configuration of Apache to listen on a non-default port (8080) Deployment of a custom HTML page to the web server root

+## How to Run:
+- To deply the webserver, use:
+> ansible-playbook -i inventory deploy.yml

+- To undeploy the webserver, use:
+> ansible-playbook -i inventory undeploy.yml

+- To run the playbook, use:
+> ansible-playbook -i inventory playbook.yml

 ## Result:
 VM1: